-You should carefully review and consider the information regarding certain factors which could materially affect our business, financial condition or future results set forth under the heading "Risk Factors" in Part I, Item 1A of our Annual Report on Form 10-K for the fiscal year ended December 31, 2022 and in Part II, Item 1A of our Quarterly Report on Form 10-Q for December 31, 2023.
-There have been no material changes from the period ended June 30, 2023. risk factors previously disclosed therein.
+Not applicable as we are a "smaller reporting company".
+You should carefully review and consider the information regarding certain factors which could materially affect our business, financial condition or future results set forth under the heading "Risk Factors" in Part I, Item 1A of our Annual Report on Form 10-K for the fiscal year ended December 31, 2023.
+There have been no material changes from the risk factors previously disclosed therein.